 \section{Comments on the Figures}

-In Figues 1, 2, 3, and 4 we show log plots of the B(M1) stengths vs the energy of the final states for 46Ti and 48Cr.
-In Fig 1 the final sates in 46Ti have quantum numbers J=0 T=2 and in Fig 2 the final states have quantum numbers J=2 T=2.
-In Figs 3 and 4 we do the same for 48Cr.
-The initial state for all 4 figures is the first J=1, T=1 state for 46Ti and 48Cr.
-Although the points seem at first glance to be all over the place, a closer look shows an exponential decrease of B(M1) strength with energy. one can get a rough fit to Fig 1 with log(B(M1)) = -0.69897 -(E-15)*0.20264 or equivilantly B(M1) =0.2 * 10**(-(E-15)*0.20264) for E greater than 15 MeV.
-The important point to make at present is not the precise fit to the calculated points but rather to make the simple statement that the strengh, displays an exponential decrease with energy.
+In Figure 1, 2, 3, and 4, we show log plots of the B(M1) strengths vs. the energy of the final states for \(^{46}\)Ti and \(^{48}\)Cr.
+In Fig 1, the final states in \(^{46}\)Ti have quantum numbers J=0 T=2, and in Fig 2, the final states have quantum numbers J=2 T=2.
+In Figs 3 and 4, we do the same for \(^{48}\)Cr.
+The initial state for all 4 figures is the first J=1 T=1 state for \(^{46}\)Ti and \(^{48}\)Cr.
+Although the points seem at first glance to be all over the place, a closer look shows an exponential decrease of B(M1) strength with energy. one can get a rough fit to Fig 1 with \(log(B(M1)) = -0.69897 -(E-15)\times 0.20264\) or equivalently, \(B(M1) =0.2 \times 10^{-(E-15)\times 0.20264}\) for E greater than 15 MeV.
+The important point to make at present is not the precise fit to the calculated points, but rather to make the simple statement that the strength displays an exponential decrease with energy.
 To show this more clearly we will, in the next section, introduce a binning process.

 {} {}